ComScore

 3 Humidifier Maintenance Tips

 1. Always empty the tank and reservoir.
-Don’t leave water just sitting when the humidifier’s not in use.
+Don’t leave water just sitting in the humidifier when it’s not in use.
+I started following this sage advice (and wiping it out every time I emptied it) and found that my humidifier didn’t get grimey quite as quick.

 2. Stay on top of filter replacement.
 Always refer to your manual, but the pros at Water Filters Fast say generally, you should replace your filter at least once every three months.